vzachari/IronSmithQSM/README.md

 _CSF = Lateral ventricles as the QSM reference structure
 _WM = White matter as the QSM reference structure

-**NOTE:** For each ROI, only QSM voxels with values less than the 97th percentile of all positive QSM values are included in averages.This percentile cutoff point for outliers can be modified by manually editing the header of the **05_Extract_QSM.sh** script file (line 38) under the Ironsmith installation folder:
+**NOTE:** For each ROI, only QSM voxels with values less than the 97th percentile of all positive QSM values are included in averages.
+This percentile cutoff point for outliers can be modified by manually editing the header of the **05_Extract_QSM.sh** script file (line 38) under the Ironsmith installation folder:

 ~~~
 #Percentile cutoff for outlier removal.
-Edit Percnt varialbe to change outlier cutoff
+Edit Percnt variable to change outlier cutoff
 Percnt="97"
 ~~~